New Perspectives on Axion Misalignment Mechanism: Axion Misalignment Mechanism with a Nonzero Initial Velocity

 We now study the dynamics of axion evolution in details.
 The equation of motion (e.o.m) of axion field with rescaled $\theta(t) \equiv a(t)/f_a$ (mod $2\pi$) in FRW cosmology is \footnote{We assume that by $t_i$ of our consideration the radial mode has settled into its true vacuum, therefore does not influence axion evolution through coupled e.o.m's. }

-In the conventional misalignment mechanism, initial condition is set as $\dot{\theta}_i = 0$, and the axion field freezes at a random initial field value $\theta_i$ from PQ breaking to QCD phase transition.
-For post-inflation PQ breaking, axion relic abundance $\Omega_a$ is obtained by averaging over the randomly distributed $\theta_i$ over all causal patches.
-For QCD axion, we will assume $m_a(T)\propto T^{-4}$ as found by instanton calculation \cite{diCortona:2015ldu, Bonati:2018blm, Petreczky:2016vrs, Burger:2018fvb, Gorghetto:2018ocs}, while a constant $m_a$ may be realistic for general ALPs.
-For each case in our studies with $\dot{\theta} (t_i)\neq 0$ we will first analyze the simple scenario with constant $m_a$, then consider the QCD axion case.
+In the conventional misalignment mechanism, $\dot{\theta}(t_i)\equiv\dot{\theta}_i = 0$, and the axion field freezes at a random initial field value $\theta_i$ from PQ breaking to QCD phase transition.
+For post-inflation PQ breaking, $\Omega_a$ is obtained by averaging over the randomly distributed $\theta_i$ over all causal patches.
+For QCD axion, we will assume $m_a(T)\propto T^{-4}$ as found by instanton calculation \cite{diCortona:2015ldu, Bonati:2018blm, Petreczky:2016vrs, Burger:2018fvb, Gorghetto:2018ocs}, while a constant $m_a$ may apply for general ALPs. \\

 We start by investigating the axion evolution at early times well before oscillation starts.
 The starting time $t_i$ is generally assumed to be at PQ breaking scale, but can be later times when the axion picks up a nonzero $\dot{\theta}_i$.
-In this regime the potential term in Eq.~\ref{Eq:EoM} is negligible.
-Allowing a nonzero initial velocity $\dot{\theta} (t_i) \neq0$, and dropping the potential term in Eq.~\ref{Eq:EoM} which is negligible for this early regime, we find the following solution in general cosmology:
+Allowing $\dot{\theta} (t_i) \neq0$, and dropping the potential term in Eq.~\ref{Eq:EoM} which is negligible for this early regime, we find the following solution in general cosmology, with background energy density $\rho\propto R^{-n}$: